LTTB downsampling to work around Grafana SQL limits

 Hi,

 still trying to get me feet wet with CrateDB as a Prometheus long term storage back-end.
-As I was running into time out problems when querting vua Prometheus I switched to “Grafana SQL” to interact directly with CrateDB.
+As I was running into timeout problems when querying via Prometheus I switched to “Grafana SQL” to interact directly with CrateDB.

 But given that there are 1.5B records in the metrics table after just 2 months, even limiting to very few instances I constantly run into SQL query limits due to way too many rows being returned.